julien/git-get/README.md

 - Listing pull requests
 - Fetching a pull request branch
-- Getting the patches for a pull request (if I'm really feeling confident)
+- Getting the patches for a pull request
 - Sending a PR

 These are trivial operations that can all be done with git